Filesystem

 local fs = require("@lib/filesystem")

-This function writes a file to the local filesystem, in a shared region.
+This function writes a file or creates a file to the local filesystem, in a shared region.

 -- Write a file.